 What do I play?

 I’m not generally a fan of sports games, other than football – I used to buy FIFA or Pro Evo every year, depending on which I considered to be the best at the time; these days I only tend to play it with a friend, using his copy.
-I’m also not keen on most strategy games, and developed a hatred of RPG games after playing Final Fantasy VII on the original PlayStation.
-Having said that, I loved Fallout 3, so perhaps it’s better to say I dislike Japanese RPGs – they’re just a little too bizarre for me.
+I’m also not keen on most strategy games, and developed a strong dislike of RPG games after playing Final Fantasy VII on the original PlayStation.
+Having said that, I loved Fallout 3, and Horizon: Zero Dawn is one of my favourite games… so perhaps it’s better to say I dislike Japanese RPGs – they’re just a little too bizarre for me.

-I like games with a good story, and generally prefer a lengthy single-player campaign to online multi-player.
+What I really love these days are games with a good story, and I generally prefer a lengthy single-player campaign to online multi-player.
 If I’m going to play online, I much prefer co-operative play to competitive.

 Fan or Fanboy?